chrigraf/AdaptiveQLearning/README.md

-# Adaptive Discretization for Reinforcement Learning
+# Adaptive Discretization for Reinforcement Learning in Metric Spaces
 This repository contains a reference implementation for the algorithms appearing in the papers \[2\] for model-free Q learning in continuous spaces and \[3\] for model-based value iteration in continuous spaces.
+We also include a fixed discretization implementation of model-free and model-based algorithms for discrete spaces from \[4\] and \[5\] respectively.

+Citation Instructions:

 ### Dependencies
 The code has been tested in `Python 3.7.7` and depends on a number of Python